GrishKate/diffusion_distillation/README.md

 This is an amateur implementation of "One-step Diffusion with Distribution Matching Distillation" https://arxiv.org/abs/2311.18828.

-There are multiple approaches made by:
+There are multiple approaches made by: Grishina Ekaterina, Ulyana Klyuchnikova, Maxim Bekoev

-Grishina Ekaterina, Ulyana Klyuchnikova, Maxim Bekoev
+You can see results and hyperparameter settings in our presentation.

 ## MNIST
 We have taken pretrained model from `https://github.com/TeaPearce/Conditional_Diffusion_MNIST`.

-- The code for distillation is in
+- The code for distillation is in `notebooks/celeba_distillation.ipynb`, just switch args.model to 'ddpm_conditional_mnist'

 Our one-step generation result:
 <img src="https://github.com/GrishKate/diffusion_distillation/blob/main/imgs/1_step.png" />